donox/sst_static/support/admin_pages/shortcodes.md

 shortcodes are custom creations in SsT and others are provided by the underlying system.

 When using shortcodes, please be alert for issues/needs where there may be a more effective variant (such as an additional argument).
-It is highly desired that we improve the system to create something of maximum convenience and understandability for the users.
+We really want to improve the system to create something of maximum convenience and understandability for the users.

 ##Custom Shortcodes